Creating a Career Development Plan: Tips and Strategies

 Key Takeaways

-- A career development plan has many benefits for both employees and employers.
+- The process of creating a career development plan has many benefits for both employees and employers.

 - Regularly investing time in personal development goals is vital.